The following 106 authorities

 Here's a link to a bigger map.

-The above map is from
+The above map uses

 For each authority, I'm using the quickhull algorithm